guwalgiya/Piano-Fingering-Generators/README.md

 December 2016 - August 2017: Hongzhao Guan's Research Project at GTCMT

-                             A HMM (Hidden Markov Model) approach was created.
+                             An HMM (Hidden Markov Model) approach was created.

 August 2017 - December 2017: Hongzhao Guan and Zhao Yan's Group Project for CS7643 (Deep Learning)

-                             A LSTM approach was created.
+                             An LSTM approach was created.
                              The 599 dataset was augumented.

 December 2017 -     Current:  We are trying to make this project a publication.